 - - Open a menu of palette options (see below).

-- The grid or list of colors (depending on the palette options selected from the menu) shows the colors available in the palette.
+- The grid or list of colors (depending on the palette options selected from the menu), showing the colors available in the palette.

 The color palette menu contains the following options: